 If you're starting your tertiary studies, most combinations can be completed in four or five years full time, rather than six to eight years if you were to complete each degree separately.
 If you have already started your university studies, you may still have the opportunity to begin a conjoint programme.
-Available conjoints in 2022:
+FMHS conjoints available in 2022:

 - BA/BHSc

 - BAdvSci(Hons)/BHSc

 - BAdvSci(Hons)/BNurs

 - BCom/BHSc

+- BC/BHSc

 - BDes/BHSc

 - BFA/BHSc

 - BGlobalSt/BHSc

 - BHSc/LLB

 - BHSc/LLB(Hons)

 - BHSc/BNurs

 - BHSc/BSc

 - BNurs/BSc